-Arraignment is the court event in an indictable criminal matter where the charges are read before a judge and the accused is asked to enter a plea of guilty or not guilty for each charge.
+Arraignment is the process when a person accused of an offence is read the charge/s (the indictment) and asked to formally enter a plea, either of guilty or not guilty, to each matter charged.
 Arraignments in New South Wales are governed by the Criminal Procedure Act 1983.
-This article outlines the law surrounding arraignment in New South Wales.

 If you require legal advice or representation in any legal matter, please contact Armstrong Legal.